India says ready to start Iran oil cash transfer after deal

-NEW DELHI (Reuters) - Indian refiners are ready to start transferring cash owed for Iranian oil as early as next week following a landmark deal to curb Tehran’s nuclear program that allows importers to shift billions of dollars back to Iran.
+NEW DELHI, Nov 25 (Reuters) - Indian refiners are ready to start transferring cash owed for Iranian oil as early as next week following a landmark deal to curb Tehran’s nuclear programme that allows importers to shift billions of dollars back to Iran.

 Since February, sanctions have prevented Iran from repatriating cash earned from the oil it has been able to export, crippling its economy by choking off its biggest revenue stream.